DaveParillo/cisc187-docker/README.md

 A docker container with all the tools needed to compile homework for CISC187 at SD Mesa College.

-The image is fairly light, based on alpine linux.

 The easiest way to get the image is from docker hub:

 ```